Douglas Harris

 Profile

-After completing his B.A.
-(UBC History) and LL.B.
-(Toronto), Harris articled in Vancouver and was called to the British Columbia bar in 1994.
-He returned to school to complete LL.M.
-(UBC) and PhD (Osgoode Hall, York University) degrees in legal history.
-During his years as a university student, Harris was a member of Canada's field hockey team that competed at the Olympic Games in Seoul (1988), the Pan American Games (1987, 1991, 1995), and the World Student Games (1991).
-Harris served as Associate Dean Graduate Studies & Research in the Law School, 2008-2013, and he is currently Chair of the UBC Press Publications Board.
-In 2016, he received the law school’s Faculty Scholar Award.
+After completing his BA (UBC History) and LLB (Toronto), Harris articled in Vancouver and was called to the British Columbia bar in 1994.
+He returned to school to complete LLM (UBC) and PhD (Osgoode Hall, York University) degrees in legal history.
+During his years as a university student, Harris was a member of Canada's field hockey team that competed at the Olympic Games in Seoul (1988), the Pan American Games (1987, 1991 & 1995), and the World Student Games (1991).
+Harris served as Associate Dean Graduate Studies & Research in the Law School, 2008-2013, and as Chair of the UBC Press Publications Board, 2016-2021.
+He received the George Curtis Memorial Award for Teaching Excellence in 2013 and the Law School’s Faculty Scholar Award in 2016.

 Courses